Coen-Potgieter/MLP/README.md

     - We now save our itermediate outputs with an appended row of 1s for hidden layers
         - That is z and a in hidden layers have pre-padded row of 1s
         - Whereas z and a in output layer does not have pre-padded row od 1s
+- Ok, updating avgLoss template function, do that first PLEASE